A quick guide to Emiratisation & UAE compliance for 2025

 • Direct coordination with Public Prosecution for serious cases

-In 2025 and beyond, businesses will need to adopt a more sophisticated, technology-driven approach to ensure a successful Emiratisation strategy.
+From 2025 onwards, businesses will need to adopt a more sophisticated, technology-driven approach to ensure a successful Emiratisation strategy.
 Adapting to stricter requirements while leveraging modern tools and professional support can provide new opportunities for growth.

 How Trans Skills supports businesses with their Emiratisation strategies